 Do you need cover for some items outside the home?
 Have you checked and priced these options, if required?
-Wedding rings are a great example, as most people will generally take them with them when they leave the home.
+Laptops and wedding rings are great examples, as most people will generally take them with them when they leave home.
 Does the insurance policy offered enable you to cover ‘specified portable items’ and if so, how much will this cost you?

 Home buildings insurance

 What sort of home buildings insurance are you being offered?

 See the home contents insurance section above.
 Accidental Damage provides additional cover and means that if, for example, you accidentally damage a wall while moving furniture, your insurance covers this damage as well as for the events listed under the ‘Listed Events’ section.
 You will usually pay a higher premium for this type of cover.

 Have you checked them?
 Some insurers offer guarantees on any repairs or rebuilding carried out by one of their preferred service providers, up to lifetime guarantees.
 Make sure you check what you are being offered as it will be important when you make a claim and get some work done.